 There's a reason wood furniture is a design staple with serious staying power.
-Not only is it a durable option, but a well-made piece of wood furniture has timeless appeal, especially if it has great bones.
-Of course, you'll need to learn how to clean wood furniture the right way–regardless of whether you decide to go with a light or dark finish, mid-century modern or traditional–to make your favorite pieces last.
+Not only is it a durable option, but a well-made piece has timeless appeal, especially if it has great bones.
+But, of course, you'll need to learn how to clean wood furniture the right way if you want to make your favorite pieces last.

 While it might seem complicated to clean wood, a simple approach is always best.
-For starters, when purchasing new wood furniture, always ask the vendor for tips on how to care for the piece.
-Because every finish, stain, and type of wood is different, it's hard to have a one-size-fits-all approach to cleaning wood furniture, but a good rule of thumb is to start with the mildest cleaning solutions first and work your way up from there.
+For starters, when purchasing wood furniture, always ask the vendor for tips on how to care for the piece.
+Because every finish, stain, and type of wood is different, it's hard to have a one-size-fits-all approach to cleaning.
+However, a good rule of thumb is to start with the mildest cleaning solutions first and work your way up from there.
 You'll also always want to test new cleansers or products in an inconspicuous spot before wiping down a whole table or chair.
-Follow the steps below to get started on cleaning your wood furniture.

 - Start by wiping down your wood furniture with a barely damp microfiber cloth to remove dust and grime.
 You never want water to sit on the wood, so quickly wipe it down with another dry microfiber cloth.
 For regular dusting, a quick wipe-down with a microfiber cloth will do the trick.

 - If your wood furniture has any spots with sticky residue, add a drop of dish soap to a microfiber cloth and test a tiny, out-of-sight section of the furniture to make sure the finish doesn't get removed.
 If it's fine, combine a few drops of dish soap with a cup of water and gently work on the gummy section.
-Avoid soaking the wood in water, and once the spot is cleaned, wipe the area dry with another microfiber cloth.
+Again, avoid soaking the wood in water.
+Once the spot is cleaned, wipe the area dry with another microfiber cloth.